ibm-cloud-docs/cloud-shell/plugins-tools.md

 # Installed plug-ins and tools
 {: #plugins-tools}

-In addition to the full {{site.data.keyword.cloud}} CLI, {{site.data.keyword.cloud-shell_full}} includes preinstalled CLI plug-ins, packages, tools, and runtimes so that you can instantly get working on the command line.
+In addition to the full {{site.data.keyword.cloud}} CLI, {{site.data.keyword.cloud-shell_full}} includes preinstalled CLI plug-ins, packages, tools, and runtimes so that you can instantly start working on the command line.
 {: shortdesc}

-For more information about the {{site.data.keyword.cloud-shell_notm}} CLI plugins, see [Extending IBM Cloud CLI with plug-ins](/docs/cli?topic=cli-plug-ins).
+For more information about the {{site.data.keyword.cloud-shell_notm}} CLI plug-ins, see [Extending IBM Cloud CLI with plug-ins](/docs/cli?topic=cli-plug-ins).

 ## {{site.data.keyword.cloud_notm}} CLI plug-ins
 {: #installed-plugins}